anhvu2501/Compiler-Construction-Lab/README.md

 # Compiler-Construction-Lab
-This is my version in Compiler Construction Lab (ICT - HUST).
+This is my version in Compiler Construction Lab course(ICT - HUST).